12 Facts About the Smoky Mountains You May Not Know

 The Smoky Mountains are designated a UNESCO World Heritage Site for their stunning natural beauty and exceptional biodiversity.

-The park’s varied elevations and climates support an unparalleled variety of plants, including over 1,500 flowering plant species, more than any other national park in North America.
+The park's varied elevations and climates support an exceptional variety of plants, including over 1,500 flowering plant species, more than any other national park in North America.

 This rich plant life supports a complex web of ecosystems, further highlighting the Smokies' global importance for conservation and study.